michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 ### Spire

-Roll 1d12 6 times:
+Roll 1d12 6 times or, for fast generation, roll 1d12 and read straight across.

-- **Shape:** The general shape category of the spire.
++ **Shape:** The general shape category of the spire.
-- **Symbol:** The marking used to differentiate this organization from others
++ **Symbol:** The marking used to differentiate this organization from others
-- **Reputation:** The strongest belief outsiders have about the organization's behaviors and beliefs
++ **Reputation:** The strongest belief outsiders have about the organization's behaviors and beliefs
-- **Value:** The core value of the organization which informs their decisions and structure
++ **Value:** The core value of the organization which informs their decisions and structure
-- **Focus:** The purpose of the organization, what it primarily spends its effort on
++ **Focus:** The purpose of the organization, what it primarily spends its effort on
-- **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.
++ **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.

 | 1D12 |    Shape   |  Symbol  |  Reputation  |    Value   |     Focus     |   Distinctive Feature    |
 |:----:|:----------:|:--------:|:------------:|:----------:|:-------------:|:------------------------:|